 Mark Johnson began his photography career at Pacific Beach Junior High School in San Diego, California.
 He shot for the school newspaper and quickly fell in love with the magic of the darkroom, typesetting, and the offset printing process.

 In 1981 Mark bought his first water housing.
-Built by Santa Barbara boat and housing builder Scott Priess, the housing came from Point Loma Camera and cost $261.
+Built by Santa Barbara boat and housing builder Scott Priess, the housing came from Point Loma Camera.
 Then a student at Mission Bay High School, Mark loaded the housing with a Konica FS-1 body and shot photos of his friends surfing in Mission Beach and La Jolla.
-In high school Mark continued to spend lots of time in the darkroom while shooting for the school paper.

-After high school, Mark enrolled at UC San Diego where he surfed Blacks Beach and completed a degree in English and American literature.
+At UC San Diego Mark surfed and shot at Blacks Beach while completing a degree in English and American literature.
 At UCSD he roved campus and greater San Diego covering stories as a staff photographer for the Triton newspaper.

-In the late 1980s Mark moved to Boston where he completed an MA and PhD in English literature at Boston University.
+In 1995 Mark completed an MA and PhD in English literature at Boston University.
 Read about Mark in the Boston University Arts & Sciences magazine.

 In Boston Mark also worked for the Appalachian Mountain Club magazine, raced bicycles, and added cycling to his photographic interests.
 He began contributing photos and stories to US and international cycling and general interest magazines as well as national and multinational corporations.